Zachary-Jackson/Django-Pizzeria/README.md

 defined and expressed here.
 The Pizza model, for instance, allows Django to create and update Database tables for the Pizza object holding attributes like `name`.
-In order to update the database with a change to a Model use the command `python manage.py makemigrations [applicatoin name]`, then run the migrations with `python manage.py migrate`.
+In order to update the database with a change to a Model use the command `python manage.py makemigrations [application name]`, then run the migrations with `python manage.py migrate`.

 5) test.py -- Unit Testing for an application reside here.
 All project tests